maladroitthief/maladroitthief/README.md

-    "Appointed as project leader and developer for communication between embedded board and Windows application in C++", "Executed test plans for quality assurance for ISO 9001 standards for features and volume accumulation testing", "Worked with team and customers collaboratively to deliver solutions on time", "Developed communication commands for interfacing with other proprietary processes in C++ in accordance with backwards compatibility requirements", ]
+    "Appointed as project leader and developer for communication between embedded board and Windows application in C++", "Executed test plans for quality assurance for ISO 9001 standards for features and volume accumulation testing", "Worked with team and customers collaboratively to deliver solutions on time", "Developed communication commands for interfacing with other proprietary processes in C++", ]
 ```